robotology/yarp-omega3/README.md

 The module switches from position to force control depending on the input from the user.

+The state of the robot is available in forms of `yarp::sig::Vector`s sent over the ports
+- `/yarp-omega3-server/position:i` (3 Cartesian coordinates of the robot)
+- `/yarp-omega3-server/force:i` (3 coordinates of the force at the end effector)

 [Sample modules](src/samples/python) written in Python are available.

 ### Maintainers